pfreixes/python-amqp-pycones/slides.rst

     consumers = [Consumer(i) for i in xrange(0,  CONNECTIONS)]
     map(lambda tq: tq[0].add_queue('queue_{}'.format(tq[1])), izip(cycle(consumers), xrange(0, QUEUES)))
     ioloop.start()
+,

 Fair scheduling : Concurrence vs Parallelism
 ============================================

-Somebody believes that in short latency environments, threading patterns performs better than asynchronous patterns even with the Python GIL drawback. **Does anybody guess which reason there is behind this sentence ?**
+`Somebody`_ believes that in short latency environments, threading patterns perform better than asynchronous patterns even with the Python GIL drawback. **Can you guess which is the reason behind this sentence ?**

 Fair scheduling : Concurrence vs Parallelism
 ============================================